asahala/Pmizer/README.md

 # pmizer2.py

 Version 2 of pmizer with better handling for duplication.
+This should be used instead of old pmizer.py!

 # pmizer.py